-ZYNRELEF and HTX-034, if successfully developed for postoperative pain management in the EU, will face significant competition in the EU.
+ZYNRELEF will, and HTX-034, if successfully developed for postoperative pain management in the EU will also, face significant competition in the EU.
 Currently there are numerous generic local anesthetics and other non-opioids for postoperative pain management available in the EU, and other products in development for postoperative pain management may also reach the EU market.
-For example, in September 2020 the EMA's CHMP adopted a positive opinion, recommending the granting of a marketing authorization for EXPAREL® (bupivacaine liposome injectable suspension, marketed by Pacira BioSciences, Inc. in the U.S.) for postsurgical analgesia, and the EC is expected to adopt a final decision in November 2020.
+For example, in November 2020 the EC granted a marketing authorization for EXPAREL® (bupivacaine liposome injectable suspension, marketed by Pacira BioSciences, Inc. in the U.S.) for postsurgical analgesia.
+Pacira BioSciences, Inc. has indicated that it anticipates launching EXPAREL in the EU in the second half of 2021.

-If we are able to successfully develop HTX-011 or HTX-034 for postoperative pain management in the U.S., we will compete with MARCAINETM (bupivacaine hydrochloride injection, solution, marketed by Pfizer Inc.) and generic forms of bupivacaine; NAROPIN® (ropivacaine, marketed by Fresenius Kabi USA, LLC) and generic forms of ropivacaine; EXPAREL® (bupivacaine liposome injectable suspension, marketed by Pacira BioSciences, Inc.); Xaracoll® (bupivacaine HCl) implant, marketed by Innocoll Pharmaceuticals Limited); ANJESO® (meloxicam) injection, marketed by Baudax Bio, Inc.); OFIRMEV® (acetaminophen) injection, marketed by Mallinckrodt Pharmaceuticals; and potentially other products in development for postoperative pain management that reach the U.S. market.
+If we are able to successfully develop HTX-011 or HTX-034 for postoperative pain management in the U.S., we will compete with MARCAINETM (bupivacaine hydrochloride injection, solution, marketed by Pfizer Inc.) and generic forms of bupivacaine; NAROPIN® (ropivacaine, marketed by Fresenius Kabi USA, LLC) and generic forms of ropivacaine; EXPAREL® (bupivacaine liposome injectable suspension, marketed by Pacira BioSciences, Inc.); Xaracoll® (bupivacaine HCl implant, marketed by Innocoll Pharmaceuticals Limited); POSIMIR® (marketed by Durect Corporation); ANJESO® (meloxicam injection, marketed by Baudax Bio, Inc.); OFIRMEV® (acetaminophen injection, marketed by Mallinckrodt Pharmaceuticals) and generic forms of IV acetaminophen; and potentially other products in development for postoperative pain management that reach the U.S. market.

-If we are able to successfully develop HTX-011 or HTX-034 for postoperative pain management in Canada, we will compete with MARCAINETM (bupivacaine hydrochloride injection, solution, marketed by Pfizer Inc.); SENSORCAINE® (bupivacaine and epinephrine injection, marketed by Aspen Pharmacare Canada); NAROPIN® (ropivacaine and hydrochloride, marketed by Aspen Pharmacare Canada); and potentially other products in development for postoperative pain management that reach the Canadian market, including potentially EXPAREL® (bupivacaine liposome injectable suspension, marketed by Pacira BioSciences, Inc. in the U.S.), for which a New Drug Submission was validated by Health Canada and for which an approval is anticipated by the end of 2020.
+If we are able to successfully develop HTX-011 or HTX-034 for postoperative pain management in Canada, we will compete with MARCAINETM (bupivacaine hydrochloride injection, solution, marketed by Pfizer Inc.); SENSORCAINE® (bupivacaine and epinephrine injection, marketed by Aspen Pharmacare Canada); NAROPIN® (ropivacaine and hydrochloride, marketed by Aspen Pharmacare Canada); and potentially other products in development for postoperative pain management that reach the Canadian market, including potentially EXPAREL® (bupivacaine liposome injectable suspension, marketed by Pacira BioSciences, Inc. in the U.S.), for which a New Drug Submission was validated by Health Canada.